Hoppa yfir valmynd

 Good communication infrastructure is a key aspect of well-being and residence quality, as well as the basis for a variety of industrial activities.
 The competitiveness of Icelandic regions is determined in part by their access to secure, high-speed, telecommunication network connections.
 The government's telecommunications policy is regularly revised.
 It aims to promote accessible and rapid telecommunications, which are cost-efficient and effective, secure and environmentally friendly.

 Icelandic telecommunications legislation is based to a large extent on EU legislation in the field due to Iceland's obligations under the EEA Agreement.
-Monitoring its implementation and supervision is the responsibility of the Post and Telecom Administration.
+Monitoring its implementation and supervision is the responsibility of the The Electronic Communications Office of Iceland.

 Postal services